sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.43.1 =
+* Bug fix: a table for the reminders log was not created before sending a reminder = 5.43.0 =
+* New feature: log of review reminders sent by email
+* Bug fix: reviews prepended in the beginning of the list instead of at the end of the list in the [cusrev_all_reviews] shortcode
 = 5.42.0 =
 * Improvement: performance optimization for Google XML feeds settings pages
 * Improvement: removal of dependency on WordPress permalinks settings for the [cusrev_all_reviews] shortcode with pagination